Skip to main content

 onValidate

-Validate the inbound event details here.
-See the event handler onValidate documentation for the full usage of onValidate.
+This validates the inbound event details.
+See the Event Handler onValidate documentation for the full usage of onValidate.

-One difference from regular eventHandler onValidate block is that we don't have to return an ack, it will be implicitly returned where no exception is hit, or nack returned.
+One difference from a regular eventHandler onValidate block is that there is no need to return an ack.
+This is returned implicitly where no exception is hit; otherwise, a nack is returned.

 insertEvent {